-Tang Art Advisory, the New York-based art advisory firm and One Art Nation, the online international art community educating art collectors and professionals, are delighted to introduce their Art Advisory 201 course, the sequel to their acclaimed Art Advisory 101 program.
+One Art Nation, the online international art community educating art collectors and professionals, is delighted to introduce its new online Art Advisory 201 course, the sequel to their acclaimed Art Advisory 101 program.

 This course is delivered by some of the most experienced art, business and legal experts in the art industry.
 Annelien Bruins, Independent Chief Marketing Officer and former CEO of Tang Art Advisory, along with leading industry professionals will educate on: